allenhwkim/ngentest/README.md

     ]
     ```

-  * providerMocks: When the following class is used in a constructor, create a mock class with the given statements.
+  * **providerMocks**: When the following class is used in a constructor, create a mock class with the given statements.
     e.g.
     ```
     providerMocks: {